Lo russo History, Family Crest & Coats of Arms

 - Alfreas Lorusso, aged 21, who settled in America from Conversana, Italy, in 1907

-- Angelo Lorusso, aged 24, who emigrated to America from Conversana, Italy, in 1907
+- Angelo Lorusso, aged 24, who immigrated to America from Conversana, Italy, in 1907

 - Alice Lorusso, aged 28, who landed in America from London, England, in 1910

-- Angelo LoRusso, aged 28, who emigrated to the United States from Bisceglie, Italy, in 1911
+- Angelo LoRusso, aged 28, who immigrated to the United States from Bisceglie, Italy, in 1911

-- Anna Lorusso, aged 38, who emigrated to the United States from Grumo Appula, Italy, in 1912
+- Anna Lorusso, aged 38, who immigrated to the United States from Grumo Appula, Italy, in 1912

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)